aidangrigg/mkproj/README.md

 Inside these templates, you may define project specific variables inside the template files using the following syntax `$*{variable_name}*`.
 These variables will be replaced when instantiating your project (use these variables for things like the project name).

-Once you have a directory containing your templates, you can call `mkproj <PROJECT-DIR>`.
+### Creating a project

-mkproj will ask for a few things.
+You can call mkproj using the following command `mkproj <PROJECT-DIR>`. mkproj will ask for a few things before instantiating your project.

-Firstly, it will ask for the path to your template directory.
+1. It will ask for the path to your template directory.
 After being given this path, it will ask if you would like to save this template directory to a configuration file (so you don't have to write your template directory every time you call the command).

-Next will ask which template to use.
+2. Next it will ask which template to use.
 Enter the template you want to use for the project you are instantiating.

-Finally, it will ask for the names for the project variables you would like to use.
+3. Finally, it will ask for the names for the project variables you would like to use.

-After all this, your new project will be instantiated.
+After this, your new project will be instantiated using the selected template, with the project variables replaced with the values you gave it.